IanWord/DS_Applied_ML_competition_2022/README.md

 The Null Hypothesis H0 (more likely to be useless)

 We do not know apriori whether feature xi is useful or not.
-We expect the outcomes of the test to follow a Binomial distribution with rameters k and p before running the test by saying that, in each of the k runs, there is a 50% chance that feature xi will receive a hit (i.e. a probability p=0.5 p=0.5).
+We expect the outcomes of the test to follow a Binomial distribution with parameters k and p.
+We expect a useless feature to obtain a hit 50% of the time.

 The CDF of a Binomial distribution allows us to compute the two-sided confidence intervals [mq(k), Mq(k)].

 The Alternate Hypothesis H1 (more likely to be useful)